About The Artist

 Biography

-My journey with clay began as a means to reconnect with my roots, and has blossomed into a profound expression of my identity.
+My journey with clay began as a way to connect with nature and find beauty in challenging places.
+It has since become a profound expression of my identity.

-In my sculptures, you'll find echoes of the expansive Texas landscape and a childhood rooted in rural Texas.
-Common themes amongst my current work are the duality of the wild yet tamed, the realistic yet surreal, all harmoniously intertwined.
-These pieces are not just art; they're narratives in clay, telling stories of resilience, growth, fears and the enduring spirit of a life lived.
+In my sculptural work, you’ll find echoes of the vast Texas landscape and my childhood rooted in rural Texas.
+Common themes in my current work are the duality of the wild and tamed, the realistic and surreal, all harmoniously intertwined.
+These pieces are not just art; they’re narratives in clay, telling stories of resilience, growth, fears, and the enduring spirit of a life lived.

-My functional art, meanwhile, is a celebration of daily life.
-Each piece, whether it's a mug, a vase, or a plate, is crafted with the intention of bringing a piece of warmth into everyday moments.
-These are not merely objects; they are fully functional companions in the rituals of daily living.
-A neutral and minimal palette compliments each piece’s quiet purpose while letting your masterpiece, perhaps a perfectly crafted cup of coffee or berries fresh from the garden, remain the star of the show.
+My functional art celebrates everyday life.
+Each piece, whether a mug, vase, or plate, is crafted with the intention of bringing warmth to daily moments.
+These are not just objects; they’re functional companions in the rituals of daily living.
+A neutral and minimal palette complements each piece’s quiet purpose, allowing your masterpiece, perhaps a perfectly crafted cup of coffee or fresh berries from the garden, to remain the star of the show.

-Both my sculpture and functional pottery incorporate found objects from my personal daily life.
-You will find sea shells from a trip to Galveston, lace imprints from a scrap of lace found in my Me-Maw’s sewing room, seeds, insects and more.
-All of these objects together tell a narrative of a place in time.
+Both my sculpture and functional pottery incorporate found objects from my daily life.
+You’ll find sea shells from a trip to Galveston, lace imprints from a scrap of lace in my Me-maw’s sewing room, seeds, insects, screws, and more.
+These objects together tell a narrative of a place in time.

-This collection represents not just my skill as an artist, but my journey as a woman, born and raised in rural Texas.
-In every curve, texture, and glaze, there is a piece of my story, a fragment of the land I call home.
+This collection represents not just my artistic skill, but my journey as a woman, born and raised in rural Texas.
+In every curve, texture, and glaze, there’s a piece of my story, a fragment of the land that has shaped me and I, in turn, it.

 Environmental Promise